All Episodes

 It comes as President Bush wraps up a visit to Asia in which he sought to strengthen U.S. ties with key allies in the region.

-Uh in any case, if tension between the U.S. and China heightens, if each side pulls the trigger, though it may not be stretched to nuclear weapons, and the wider hostilities expand, I believe America cannot win as it has a civic society that must adhere to the value of respecting lives, Mr. Ishihara said in an address to the Washington-based Center for Strategic and International Studies.
+In any case, if tension between the U.S. and China heightens, if each side pulls the trigger, though it may not be stretched to nuclear weapons, and the wider hostilities expand, I believe America cannot win as it has a civic society that must adhere to the value of respecting lives, Mr. Ishihara said in an address to the Washington-based Center for Strategic and International Studies.

-Mr. Ishihara said U.S. ground forces, with the exception of the Marines, are extremely incompetent and would Be unable to stem a Chinese conventional attack.
+Mr. Ishihara said U.S. ground forces, with the exception of the Marines, are extremely incompetent and would be unable to stem a Chinese conventional attack.

-He asserted that China would not hesitate to use nuclear weapons against Asian and American cities, even at the risk of a massive U.S. retaliation.
+Indeed, he asserted, now listen to this, He asserted that China would not hesitate to use nuclear weapons against Asian and American cities, even at the risk of a massive U.S. retaliation.

 The governor said the U.S. military could not counter a wave of millions of Chinese soldiers prepared to die in any onslaught against U.S. forces.